 Enjoy a bit secure server connection session.

 This is just one of attack vectors closed, imagine what security world’s most popular institutions like Google use.
-Same goes for government data centre
+Same goes for mission critical government data centres

 service providers which spend top dollar on securing their data and access for their clients.